amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 }
 ```

 As a result, the event isn't serialized correctly and the message payload won't contain all the fields of the event.
-Our workaround circumvents the issue and correctly serializes the fields.
+The workaround circumvents the issue and correctly serializes the fields.

 With Dapr, the infrastructure code is **dramatically simplified**.
 It doesn't need to distinguish between the different message brokers.
 Dapr provides this abstraction for you.
 And if needed, you can swap out message brokers or configure multiple message broker components.

 ### Subscribing to events

 The earlier eShopOnContainers application contained *SubscriptionManagers* that handled subscription implementation.
 Each specific message broker that implemented `IEventBus` contained a fair amount of complex message broker-specific code for handling subscriptions.
-Each service that needed to receive events would have to explicitly register a handler for each event-type upon startup.
+To receive events, each service would have to explicitly register a handler for each event-type upon startup.

 In eShopOnDapr, we streamlined the process using Dapr ASP.NET Core libraries.
 For each event, we created an action method in the controller.
 We decorated the action method with the corresponding `Topic` attribute and the name of the topic to subscribe to.
 Here's a code snippet taken from the `PaymentService`: